Christof-python-programming/Media-Player-with-Python-and-tkinter/README.md

 # Usage:

   -> Generally:
-     Put the file megatube_lib.py in the same directory as your main file or if you want, you can put it into your Pythons library directory
+     Put the file megatube_lib.py in the same directory as your main file or if you want, you can put it into your Python's library directory
+     Run the MediaPlayer.py file to test it.

   -> See in my Youtube tutorial (German) Link: https://youtu.be/ccOuphUpyww